bit-ml/bit-ml/content/collections/courses/deep_bit_pm_2020.md

 The course is about understanding Deep Learning basic concepts and focus on combining them for solving more complex problems during the product development process.

-**Prerequisites**: Eagerness to understand and use Deep Learning as a tool, from the Product Manager and Product Marketing Manager perspective.
+- **Prerequisites**: Eagerness to understand and use Deep Learning as a tool, from the Product Manager and Product Marketing Manager perspective.

-**Course Team**: Emanuela Haller, Elena Burceanu
+- **Course Team**: Emanuela Haller, Elena Burceanu

-## Content (by week)
+## Syllabus

 1. First intro to Machine Learning
 2. Second intro to in Machine Learning